CSE237SP2021/project-manyrubrics/README.md

 ### What user stories were completed this iteration?
 - A user can rank the students by their grades
 - Program is more robust to bad user input
+- Unnecessary unit tests were removed
+- Large unit tests were reformatted

 ### What user stories do you intend to complete next iteration?
 - N/A

 ### Is there anything that you implemented but doesn't currently work?
-- edge cases could have been added to make the UI more effective
+- Potential edge cases could have been added to make the UI more effective

 ### What commands are needed to compile and run your code from the command line?
 - To run the program, right click on the "DriverTest.java", select "Run As" -> select "Run Configuarations" -> set "Arguments"-> set program arguments inside of textbox to "-m"-> press apply and close.
 Next, go to the top green run arrow at the top of your eclipse, select the drop down black arrow -> click "Driver"JClass.
 The program will start in your console.